Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals starting pitcher Ian Kennedy throws in the second inning during Friday's baseball game against the Detroit Tigers on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals' Mike Moustakas follows through on a two run double in the first inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer